Air gun: Spring-piston

 Spring-piston guns, especially high-powered ("magnum") models, do still recoil as a result of the mainspring pushing the piston forward.
 Although the recoil is less than that of some cartridge firearms, it can make the gun difficult to shoot accurately as the spring recoil is in effect while the pellet is still within the barrel.
 Spring gun recoil also has a sharp forward component, caused by the piston hitting the front end of the pump chamber when the spring has fully decompressed.
 These rapid double-jerking movements are known to damage scopes not rated for spring gun usage.
 In addition, the spring often has unpredictable collateral transverse vibrations as well as torquing, both of which can cause accuracy to suffer.
-These vibrations can be controlled by adding features like close-fitting spring guides or by aftermarket tuning done by "air gunsmiths" who specialize in air gun modifications, a common one being the addition of viscous silicone grease to the spring, which both lubricates it and damps vibration.
-Some shooters hold the gun in a very loose grip (coined as the "artillery hold") that allows the gun to vibrate in a natural and consistent manner.
-There are also newer models with a floating receiver design that allows the action to slide over the stock autonomously, thus making the gun less hold-sensitive.
+These vibrations can be controlled by adding features like close-fitting spring guides or by aftermarket tuning done by gunsmiths who specialize in air gun modifications, a common one being the addition of high viscosity tenacious grease to the spring, which lubricates and serves to dampen vibration.

 The better quality spring guns can have very long service lives, being simple to maintain and repair.
 Because they deliver the same mechanical energy output on each shot, external ballistics are quite consistent.
 Most Olympic air gun competitions through the 1970s and into the 1980s were shot with spring-piston guns, often of the opposing-piston recoil-eliminating type.
 Beginning in the 1980s, guns powered by compressed/liquefied carbon dioxide began to dominate the competition.
 Today, the guns used at the highest levels of competition are powered by compressed air.